Derek Winnert

 1

-Joan Crawford commands the screen forcefully in this twisty and stylish 1952 cat-and-mouse film noir thriller as Myra Hudson, a rich middle-aged playwright who vetoes ambitious actor Lester Blaine (Jack Palance) as the lead in her new play because she thinks he doesn’t look like a romantic leading man.
+Joan Crawford commands the screen forcefully in the twisty and stylish 1952 cat-and-mouse film noir thriller Sudden Fear as Myra Hudson, a rich middle-aged playwright who vetoes ambitious actor Lester Blaine (Jack Palance) as the lead in her new play because she thinks he doesn’t look like a romantic leading man.

-But the gold-digging Blaine sets out to try to prove Myra wrong when they meet on the train from New York to San Francisco by romancing her and then sets about to insinuate himself into her life.
+But the gold-digging Blaine sets out to try to prove Myra wrong when they meet on the train from New York to San Francisco by romancing her, and then sets about to insinuate himself into her life.
 Myra succumbs to his charms after all, is soon swept off her feet and, after a brief courtship, she marries him.
-But then this isn’t a marriage made in heaven and she is understandably a bit miffed when she finds that he and his scheming sexy young floosie of a mistress, Irene Neves (Gloria Grahame), are plotting to bump her off.
+But then of course this is hardly a marriage made in heaven and she is understandably a bit miffed when she finds that he and his scheming sexy young floosie of a mistress, Irene Neves (Gloria Grahame), are plotting to bump her off.

 [Spoiler alert] But Myra discovers their plans in time and concocts her own diabolical scheme to kill Lester and place the blame on Irene.
 Then Lester learns of Myra’s plan and chases her through the streets of San Francisco.